brodieaustin/poisoned-well-novel/poisoned-well.md

 He slapped her several times, heavy blows like the one he had given Quill.
 Manan could feel her face puffing and blood running from her mouth.
 The woman stepped forward now, "Master Trent, I would prefer that you not damage my patient."

 "Hmmm," the old guard muttered.
-He gave way to this woman, whose opioions obviously held sway over his.
+He gave way to this woman, whose opinions obviously held sway over his.
 "A heavy fist has only been enough to produce the truth."

 "Maybe on the battlefield, but here we have other methods."
 The woman smiled, suddenly trying to look like a serene angel.
-It was concivncing enough, Manan had to give her that.
+It was convincing enough, Manan had to give her that.

 As the torture proceeded, it became clear that the woman's methods were more subtle, though no less painful.
 In fact, Manan started to wish that Master Trent would deliver a few swift blows, maybe kick her a few times, and leave her be.
 This woman had her whole body screwed up into unnatural positions.
 Manan's arms were stretched and torqued back on the rods that attached to the chairs.
 The woman put screws seemingly to every fragile part of her body.

 The woman leaned back the chair, covered Manan's head again, and began to pour water over her face.
 All of her breath left her body, she started to gag and flail.
 Yet the water continued to be poured, over and over again.
-MAnan felt like she had been sent to bottom of a well, sent there to drown over and over again.
+Manan felt like she had been sent to bottom of a well, sent there to drown over and over again.

 When the woman stopped and propped her up, she removed the head covering, smiled and said, "There is a very easy way to make this all stop."